Remitito/cyri-client/README.md

+_This project is no longer maintained and the API is now on a free tier, meaning it spins down so there is a large delay when browsing texts._

 **Can You Read It**

 This is the front end of Can You Read It, a website that helps language teachers check their reading material is suitable for students and helps language learners find content at their level.